 The beautiful city of Yangshuo in China’s Guangxi province (near Guilin) is famed for its strange-shaped karst mountains and serene rivers.
 Known as the “heavenly hometown of travel on earth” this scenic region has long been an inspiration for artists.
 In this story, I share my personal experience of a Chinese brush painting lesson.

-On my last trip to China, I got the chance to relax after hectic days in Beijing and Xi’an, and to spend an afternoon with a local teacher, learning how to do Chinese painting.
-If you would also like to create graceful artwork on delicate rice paper, there are plenty of teachers offering Chinese brush painting lessons in popular cities in China.
+On my last trip to China, I got the chance to relax after hectic days in Beijing and Xi’an.
+It was the perfect opportunity to learn Chinese painting with a local teacher.
+If you would also like to create graceful artwork on delicate rice paper too, there are plenty of teachers offering Chinese brush painting lessons in popular cities in China.

 Learning Chinese Brush Painting in Yangshuo